nagarajan-ck/Catalog-Item/README.txt

 ## ABOUT

 Catalog Item application lets you view,add,edit and delete items for many categories.
-The app lets you do CRUD operations provided you have authenticated yourselves using Facebook. **Facebook will have permissions to access your public profile only, and the app will not have access to post on Facebook on your behalf.**
+The app lets you do CRUD operations provided you have authenticated yourselves using Facebook.
+You will need a Google account to use this application.

 The application can be viewed on the localhost at port 8000.
 The app lets you do the following operations.

 #### Add

-Add as many items as you want to a category, select the name and the category to which it belongs upon creation and give it a suitable description
+Add as many items as you want to a category, select the name and the category to which it belongs upon creation and give it a suitable description.
+You will need to log in to add an item.

 #### Edit

-Edit existing items, change its name, move it between categories and save the changes.
+Edit existing items that was created by you, change its name, move it between categories and save the changes.

 #### Delete

-Delete the item from the inventory altogether.
+Delete an item that was created by you from the inventory altogether.

 ## REQUIREMENTS

 The tool uses **python3** and **SQLAlchemy** for the analysis.
-So it is essential to have python3 with the sqlalchemy library and sql installed on your machine.
+It uses **OAuth** for authentication.
+So it is essential to have python3 with the sqlalchemy library and sql installed on your machine along with OAuth.

 # SETTING THE ENVIRONMENT